kopf/httsleep/docs/tutorial.rst

 every 2 seconds, retrying a maximum of 50 times, until it gets a response with a status code of ``200``.

-We can change this to poll once a minute, but a maximum of 10 times:
+We can change these defaults to poll once a minute, but a maximum of 10 times:

 .. code-block:: python